 The choice of management approach is not only influenced by clinical factors but also by technological advancements that have made percutaneous drainage more feasible and effective.
 Ultrasound and computed tomography (CT) scans have significantly enhanced the ability to visualize and accurately assess the size and location of appendicular abscesses, making drainage a more viable option in many cases.
-In addition, the use of minimally invasive techniques has reduced the risks associated with surgery, such as wound infections, prolonged hospitalization, and postoperative complications, which have traditionally been significant concerns.10
+In addition, the use of minimally invasive techniques has reduced the risks associated with surgery, such as wound infections, hospitalization, prolonged and postoperative complications, which have traditionally been significant concerns.10

 While both percutaneous drainage and surgery have their respective advantages and drawbacks, the ultimate goal of management is to resolve the infection, prevent recurrence, and minimize morbidity.
 In cases where percutaneous drainage is successful, patients can often avoid the risks associated with a full surgical procedure.
 However, it is essential to acknowledge that percutaneous drainage may not be appropriate for all patients.
-Some individuals may require a more aggressive surgical approach to fully address the infection and avoid longterm complications.
-Furthermore, even in cases of successful drainage, surgical intervention may be necessary at a later stage to remove the appendix and prevent further episodes of appendicitis.11 emphasis on individualizing treatment based on the severity of the condition, the patient's health status, and the resources available.
-Some institutions advocate for a two-step approach, with initial percutaneous drainage followed by an appendectomy once the infection has been controlled, while others recommend immediate surgery in patients with certain risk factors or complicated appendicitis.
+Some individuals may require a more aggressive surgical approach to fully address the infection and avoid long-term complications.
+Furthermore, even in cases of successful drainage, surgical intervention may be necessary at a later stage to remove the appendix and prevent further episodes of appendicitis.11

 Appendicular abscess management continues to be a topic of considerable interest and ongoing research.
-Clinical guidelines for the management of appendicular abscesses are evolving, with increasing